daffaalex22/LMS-Frontend/README.md

 - [react-youtube](https://www.npmjs.com/package/react-youtube)                       : Used for embedding a Youtube Video

 ## 🤖 Deployment
-The Live Preview of the project is deployed using the Free version of Vercel.
+The Live Preview of the project is deployed using the Free version of [Vercel](https://vercel.com/)https://vercel.com/.